 Dear * * *:

-This letter responds to a letter dated February 25, 2022, and subsequent correspondence, submitted on behalf of Decedent's estate, requesting an extension of time under § 301.9100-1 and § 301.9100-3 of the Procedure and Administration Regulations to make an election.
+This letter responds to a letter dated October 3, 2022, and subsequent correspondence, submitted on behalf of Decedent's estate, requesting an extension of time pursuant to §301.9100-3 of the Procedure and Administration Regulations to make an election.
 Decedent's estate is requesting to make an election under §2010(c)(5)(A) of the Internal Revenue Code (a “portability” election) to allow a decedent's surviving spouse to take into account decedent's deceased spousal unused exclusion (DSUE) amount.

 LAW AND ANALYSIS